robertdj/fastrdp/README.md

 timeit(lambda: rdp.rdp(z, epsilon=0.1), number=1)
 ```

-To illustrate how *fastrdp* scales with the number of observations
+To illustrate how *fastrdp* scales consider the following graph that
-consider the following graph.
-This is for random input and it is
+shows execution time for an increasing number of random input points.
-expected that the output has a size similar to the output.
+The figure is produced with the scripts in the `performance` folder.

 ![](https://github.com/robertdj/fastrdp/raw/main/README_files/performance.png)